Angular momentum - mass relation for dark matter haloes: NUMERICAL METHODS

 \subsection{Halo Identification}

 We adopted the AMIGA Halo Finder \citep[AHF,][]{knollmann2009} to extract haloes in our simulation outputs.
 The virial overdensity parameter $\Delta_\mathrm{vir}(z)$ is set according to

 where $x=\Omega_m(z)-1$ \citep{bryan1998}.
 We have tested that the $J-M$ relation results are not sensitive to $\Delta_\mathrm{vir}$ for a wide range of its values.
 We excluded subhaloes in our analysis since subhaloes usually are tidally disrupted and their angular momenta vary violently.

-Another independent halo finder, Friends-of-friends \citep[FOF,][]{davis1985}, was used to cross check the AHF results, as shown in Appendix \ref{as2}.
-Their results were consistent with each other.
-In the text, we present results based on AHF.
+We have used the Friends-of-friends \citep[FOF,][]{davis1985} halo finder to cross check the AHF results, and their $J-M$ relation results were consistent with each other.

 In order to determine the minimum particle number $N_\mathrm{min}$ to define a halo for angular momentum studies, we performed a resolution test and found that $N_\mathrm{min}= 200\sim 400$ is needed to obtain converged results (see Appendix \ref{as3}).
 In this paper, we choose conservatively $N_\mathrm{min}= 400$.